- DIVISION: Tracheophyta (vascular plants)

 - Acaciella includes 15 species, all from the Americas.

 Acacias can be tall trees or low-growing shrubs.
-People admire the feathery, compound leaves of some species; small leaflets are arranged in rows, one on each side a leaf's midrib, and each of those leaflets is further divided in the same fashion.
+People admire the feathery, compound leaves of some acacias; small leaflets are arranged in rows, one on each side a leaf's midrib, and each of those leaflets is further divided in the same fashion.
 This gives the leaves of these acacias a delicate, fern-like look.
-In many species from dry areas, though, compound leaves are replaced by flattened leaf stalks, called phyllodes, that look like long, simple leaves.
+In many varieties from dry areas, though, compound leaves are replaced by flattened leaf stalks, called phyllodes, that look like long, simple leaves.
 The reduced surface area of a phyllode is an adaptation for conserving water.
 Even acacias with phyllodes, though, start out with lacy, compound leaves when they are young.

 In many acacias, long, sharp thorns hide among the leaves.
 While thorns may discourage some predators, they're no match for the talented tongue of a giraffe.
 With its long, prehensile tongue, a giraffe avoids acacia thorns to grasp even the most delicate of leaves.